T-Mads/Budget-Control-Sample/README.md

 Notice you can test the runbook
 #### Setting up Run As Account
-In order to give the Automation Account the privilege to execute different runbooks automatically we must first configure a Run As Account.
+In order to give the Automation Account the privilege to execute different runbooks automatically, we must first configure a Run As Account.
 This is done by configuring the Automation Account and going to **account settings -> Run as account**.
 Here setup a Azure Run As Account.

 The image below illustrates the different buttons in the Azure portal.
 ![Run As Setup](./images/runassetup.png)

 #### Configure Action Group
-In order to have the action group we deployed using the blueprint run the runbook which removes the resource we have to configure it.
-First start by finding the action group in **Alerts -> Manage actions** as depicted below.
+In order to have the action group, we deployed using the blueprint run the runbook which removes the resource we have to configure it.
+First, start by finding the action group in **Alerts -> Manage actions** as depicted below.

 ![Manage actions overview](./images/manageactions.png)

 In the manage action view find the action group you want to alter.
 In this case the group **RemoveResources** in the resource group Project-$Name-Resources.
-Next configure this action group here add a **runbook** action to the **actions** tab as seen below.
+Next, configure this action group here add a **runbook** action to the **actions** tab as seen below.

 ![Edit action group](./images/editactiongroup.png)